-Which of the following statements about Newton's law of gravi... | Study Prep in Pearson+
+Which of the following statements about Newton's Law of Gravi... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which of the following statements about Newton's law of gravitation is true?
+Which of the following statements about Newton's Law of Gravity is correct?

 Watch next